 - Never miss a rep. Choosing a load that you are 100% confident you can make can be hard for some.
 Most of us want to challenge the limits with every rep and set.
 Refrain from that for true gains.

-A Challenge to Prepare for the Upcoming Powerlifting Competition
+A Challenge to Prepare for Powerlifting Competitions

 - Pick one exercise from the fundamental human movements described above.
-If competing in November is your goal, I would suggest a back squat, bench press, and deadlift.
+If competing is your goal, I would suggest a back squat, bench press, and deadlift.
 Add in a chinup and a farmer’s carry and you are good to go.

 - Perform these exercises for the first 10 workouts every training session with varying sets and reps.